AMID Logo E-BAY Logo

 *Unless subject to special U.S. export regulations.

-We recommend perusing our website's FAQs and references to enhance your experience with international shipping from the USA.
+We recommend visiting our website's FAQs and references to enhance your international shipping experience.
 This information will make the process more predictable and alleviate unnecessary stress.
-Understanding the costs of cargo and responsibilities upfront helps eliminate surprises during international cargo recovery.
+Understanding international shipping costs and the shipper's responsibilities upfront helps eliminate surprises during import recovery at the destination.

 4. Paying attention to the arrival notice for your shipment is crucial!
-Typically, carriers' destination agents act as well as customs brokers.
-Their primary objective is to get your goods released to you as soon as possible.
+Typically, carriers' destination agents also act as customs brokers.
+Their primary objective is to expedite the release of your goods to you as soon as possible.
 It is imperative to follow their instructions diligently, pay the applicable destination charges, and promptly take possession of your released goods.

 Please be aware that import recoveries at destinations are time-sensitive.
-The sooner you initiate the necessary procedures, the less likely you will encounter deadline penalties such as storage fees, demurrage charges, or Customs penalties.
+The sooner you initiate the necessary procedures, the less likely you are to encounter deadline penalties, such as storage fees, demurrage charges, or Customs penalties.

-Shipping freight from the USA, depending on the destination countries.
+Shipping from the USA, depending on the destination countries.
 Some special requirements and limitations.

-Importing and exporting can be simple or full of regulations.
-It all depends on the commodity and the country you ship to.
-As soon as shipping goods reach the destination country, neither U.S. freight forwarders nor carriers can assist you in your cargo recovery.
-Before you ship freight from the U.S. overseas, always check out with your destination country for special import requirements or limitations.
+Importing and exporting can be simple or complex, depending on the regulations involved.
+It all depends on the commodity and the country to which you ship.
+As soon as goods reach the target country, neither U.S. freight forwarders nor carriers can assist you in your cargo recovery.
+Before engaging in international shipping from the U.S., always verify with the destination country's customs authorities for any special import requirements or limitations.

 You may also need to check with U.S. Customs and Border Protection for basic exporting procedures.
 For more information, refer to the U.S. CBP website.
 You may also want to check for updates from Intertek.com.

 Below are some of the most common requirements and limitations listed by a country that we face in our practice.
 However, the information does not cover all countries and regulations.
-Once again, please: To avoid possible problems with your cargo recovery at the destination, mainly if you ship a specific commodity, you should contact your destination country's officials or a customs broker in advance.
+Once again, please note: To avoid potential issues with import recovery, particularly if you ship a specific commodity, it is recommended that you contact the officials of your destination country or a customs broker in advance.

 AFRICA.
-A waiver is required for shipping goods to or through Central and Western African countries.
+A waiver is required for transportation to or through Central and Western African countries.

-The waiver, or CTN (Cargo Tracking Note), must be filed before a shipment enters Central and Western Africa's commerce zone.
-The waiver contains details of the exporter or importer, shipment value, method and type of transportation, freight cost, vessel name, etc.
+The waiver, or CTN (Cargo Tracking Note), must be filed before a shipment enters the commerce zone of Central and Western Africa.
+The waiver contains details such as the exporter or importer, shipment value, method and type of transportation, freight cost, vessel name, and other relevant information.

 We know of the following countries that require a waiver: Angola, Benin, Burkina Faso, Burundi, Cameroon, Central African Republic, Chad, Congo, Côte d'Ivoire (Ivory Coast), Democratic Republic Congo, Equatorial, Guinea, Gabon, Ghana, Guinea, Guinea-Bissau, Liberia, Libya, Madagascar, Mali, Niger, Senegal, Sierra Leone, South Sudan, Togo.

-ALGERIA: Shipping from the USA to Algeria must be covered by a Letter of Credit.
-This link provides more information about Algeria and the Letter of Credit.
+ALGERIA: Imports to Algeria must be covered by a Letter of Credit.
+This refers to the Algeria Letter of Credit.
 Also, a Certificat de contrôle de qualité is required for all exports to Algeria.

 AUSTRALIA: Australian shipments are restricted to wood packing.
-Find more information about shipping goods from the USA to Australia regarding ISPM15 regulations in this link.
+Learn more about international shipping to Australia from the United States, including ISPM 15 regulations, by visiting this.

 BANGLADESH: Exports of second-hand capital machinery to Bangladesh may require an Inspection Certificate for Customs clearance.

-BOTSWANA: For exports to Botswana to clear customs, the goods must comply with the Botswana Bureau of Standards (BOBS) Import Inspections Regulations (SIIR) of the Standards Programme.
+BOTSWANA: In Botswana, to clear customs, the goods must comply with the Botswana Bureau of Standards (BOBS) Import Inspections Regulations (SIIR) of the Standards Programme.

 BRAZIL: 1.
 Brazil requires CNPJ numbers (Brazilian Tax ID) for both shipper and consignee.

-2. Shipping goods from the USA to Brazil requires an NCM Code (not an HS Code, as in other countries).
+2. Brazil requires an NCM Code (not an HS Code, as in other countries).
 For used personal effects, the suggested NCM is 9797.
 Otherwise, search NCM code at - https://www.exportgenius.in/search-live-data.php#shipment

 3. The Wooden Clause is mandatory for Shipments routed to Brazil.
 The below Wooden Clause sample for reference: